The Beard, Joseph and the Angel Coach

 Up until this year, Majda K. was not really sure why her husband performed in the Living Nativity Scenes in the first place.
 At one point, she even forbid him from performing again.
 But it was already too late, by that time the story of the beard had already made rounds, making Mrs K. finally cave in, so this year she even decided to audition for the Living Nativity Scenes herself.
 At Christmas, on 25 December 2017, she will perform as Elizabeth, Zechariah's wife, for the first time.

 The annual audition for Postojna Cave's Living Nativity Scenes is a must and attracts quite a bit of interest, especially among young amateur performers.
 This year's October audition alone was attended by about 120 interested locals.
-As far as the number of performers is concerned, the most significant role goes to the angels – there are no fewer than twelve of them performing along the five-kilometre-long tour route inside the cave, where the Living Nativity Scenes are staged.
+As far as the number of performers is concerned, the most significant role goes to the angels – there are no fewer than eighteen of them performing along the five-kilometre-long tour route inside the cave, where the Living Nativity Scenes are staged.
 To be cast as an angel, you need to meet the following set of strict criteria: fair hair, gentle facial features and graceful movements.

 The 16-year-old Martina G. is studying to become a makeup artist.
 Her summer job pay checks end up spent on professional make up "she cannot afford" according to her sister.
 The busiest time of the year for her is the end of the school year – not just because it is an exam period, but also because she is the local prom makeup artist.